White Film On Goldfish -5 Causes and Effective Treatment

 It is also very visible.
 If you are an old pet keeper of goldfish then surely you are used to their behavior.
 Hence, any slightest change will make you worry and it happens when this problem arrives.

-You will notice that the goldfish have lost their appetite or are swimming erratically around the tank water.
 Moreover, you might also find them gasping at the water surface for air at the same time.
-You can also see them taking rapid breaths.
+You can also see them taking rapid breaths by opening and closing their mouth very frequently.

 To some extent, the white fungus can intrude into the blood vein of the goldfish and cause a secondary infection.
 And once the secondary infection takes place there will not be any way to protect your goldfish.